Home » Privacy Notice Customers

 We may ask you if we can process your personal information for additional purposes.
 For example, we may share your information with a language translation service if it is necessary to translate any information into or from a foreign language for you.
 Where we do so, we will provide you with an additional privacy notice with information on how we will use your information for these additional purposes.

-We may disclose your information to other third parties who act for us for the purposes set out in this notice or for purposes approved by you, including the following:
+We may disclose your information to other third parties who act for us for the purposes set out in this notice or for purposes approved by you, including but not limited to the following:

 - To carry out emergency, responsive or planned repairs